-- Check your renting agreement whether you can use your home for office or not.
+- Check your renting agreement whether you can use your home for an office or not.

 Quick Sum Up:

-Whilst the use of home as an office for a limited company, you should examine that whether the expenses that are incurring are genuinely for business purpose or not, and can you prove them?
+Whilst the use of home as an office for a limited company, you should examine whether the expenses that are incurring are genuinely for business purposes or not, and can you prove them?

 If you are dubious about any issue, you can contact our certified chartered accountants in London for professional help.

-At Accotax, our customers have unlimited access to qualified accountants who’re assisting them to achieve their financial goals.
+At Accotax, our customers have unlimited access to qualified accountants who are assisting them to achieve their financial goals.